How to Use Debug CPU App - A simulated CPU for embedded system debugging of AVR, Z80, 68HC11, or 6502 CPUs

 Debug Z80

-The Debug Z80 and Debug 6502 version 1.2* or greater apps are 32-bit Windows applications that can run on 32-bit or 64-bit Windows.
-The older Debug6811 and Debug8096 version 1.1* apps are 16-bit Windows applications that can run on 16-bit or 32-bit Windows, but not 64-bit Windows.
-If you're interested in more recent builds of Debug6811 or Debug8096, contact us at teraKUHN and we can discuss making them available.
+The Debug Z80 and Debug 6502 version 1.2* or greater or Debug 6811 version 1.1* or greater are 32-bit Windows applications that can run on 32-bit or 64-bit Windows.
 They are not digitally signed so you will get a warning when you install them that the author is unknown.
+If you get a dialog inidicating 'Windows protected your PC', select 'More info', and then 'Run anyway'.
 Updates happen a few times a year so if something isn't working, make sure you have the latest version installed.
-Also, if you identify any problems please continue to report them to teraKUHN.
+Also, if you identify any problems please continue to report them to the teraKUHN project.
 The latest 1.3* Debug Z80 release adds the ability to trigger hardware interrupts, implements some instructions not completely implemented in earlier versions, and implements fixes for problems users have reported.
 The simulator runs about 10 to 50 times slower than actual hardware.

 Walk Through of using Debug CPU: